Oak Park Business Assistance Package

 If your business received funding for PPP you are required to complete and submit a forgiveness application.
 This can be found on the SBA website here.

 FREE PPE Kit from Oakland County - This is a great kit to kick start your business reopening.
-If you are a business in Oak Park with a current business license you can apply to receive your kit by applying here.
+If you are a business in Oak Park with a current business license and would like to receive a kit, please email firstname.lastname@example.org with the following information:

 Oak Park Restart Toolkit